aosabook/500lines/objmodel/chapter.md

 Now the first test passes.
 A second test that is easy to write and immediately passes is the following.
 It checks that reading and writing attributes works on classes as well.

+TODO (debo): Until we got to this point, I was confused as to why classes would need a dict of fields rather than just a list of fieldnames that instances would have to bind.
+I didn't realize we were going to also treat classes as objects at this stage.

 ````python
 def test_read_write_field_class():